-One of the most effective ways to immediately address questions and build trust with your site’s visitors is through live help methods like Live Chat and Click-to-Call.
-Studies have shown that 50% of internet users worldwide prefer to use live help methods over other means of contact, which is a significant chunk of online traffic no matter how you slice it.
+One of the most effective ways to immediately address questions and build trust with your site’s visitors is through live help methods like chat bots, live help, or contact forms.

-Just like the placement of your contact information, be sure to also test the placement of your live chat link.
+Just like the placement of your contact information, be sure to also test the placement of your help options.
 After all, there’s no sense in having this feature if your users can’t see it or have trouble accessing it.
-Does it work better living in your “contact us” page like the example below, or as a tab floating over all of your pages?
-These are questions you’ll be able to answer after testing this feature on your site.
+Does it work better living in your contact us page, or as a tab floating over all of your pages?
+These are questions you’ll be able to answer after testing this feature on your site or app.

 If someone tells you, “trust me, I’m a doctor,” you’d probably be a little skeptical until they were able to prove it.
 The next best thing would be getting confirmation from a third party, ideally from a large, reputable group of individuals.

-This is the exact purpose that a client list serves.
+This is the exact purpose that a customer list serves.

-This concept is frequently referred to as “social proof.”
+This concept is frequently referred to as social proof.
 It’s an effective way to build trust in the eyes of your site’s visitors and give you added credibility, especially if done correctly.
-Take a look at how Unbounce and Mixpanel leverage their list of high profile clients in the images below.

 Laugh all you want at how basic this tip is, but clicking a dead link is jarring, and it’s one of the most effective ways to lose credibility with a site visitor who might otherwise have been having a great user experience.

 Don’t let all of that goodwill and trust you’ve built up go to waste with dead links.
-Use Google Webmaster Tools or Screaming Frog to see which links are sending your users to 404 error pages, and be sure to monitor activity on your error pages.
+Use your preferred webaster or SEO tools to see which links are sending your users to 404 error pages, and be sure to monitor activity on your error pages.
 Google’s analytics blog has a few tips you can easily implement, so you can start knocking out your dead links today.

 There’s no better way to get a competitive edge on your competitors than to learn what works and what doesn’t work for them.
 When testing your site alongside your competitors, don’t be afraid to ask your participants which site they trust more.
 You can even have them grade each site on a scale of trustworthiness.